OBLHS Board of Directors

 & Membership Director

-Judy is retired from the Virginia Department of Health, and divides her time between Virginia and the Outer Banks.
-Her hobbies include making porcelain dolls, stained glass stepping stones, knitting, crocheting, and scrapbooking.
-She is active in her church and community and enjoys camping and walking on the beach.
-A lighthouse lover for many years, she attended her first Keeper's Weekend in 1999 as a birthday gift from her late husband, Leslie.
-She immediately joined OBLHS and now, even when other events are planned, they are changed to comply with a lighthouse function.
+Judy is retired from the Virginia Department of Health and divides her time between Virginia and the Outer Banks.
+Her hobbies include knitting, crocheting and scrapbooking.
+She is also active in her church and community and enjoys camping, walking on the beach and volunteering at the Outer Banks History Center.
+A lighthouse lover for many years, she attended her first Keepers’ Weekend in 1999 as a birthday gift from her late husband, Leslie.
+She immediately joined OBLHS and now changes other plans when necessary to attend a lighthouse function.
 Her daughter, Kelly, is also a board member and attends the events with her.

-Bett has served on the board of OBLHS since 1999, both as special events coordinator, and as president from 2004-14.
-Originally from Durham, North Carolina, she has resided in Raleigh since 1970.
-She taught guitar at NC State for 29 years and since 1979 has taught music, guitar, banjo, ukulele, mandolin, composition, keyboard and performance privately.
-She also writes and records songs, and one song about the Hatteras Lighthouse (If a Lighthouse Could Speak) led her to join OBLHS.
-Sharing the history of all of NC’s towers through stories and songs has become a passion and has taken Bett across the state.
-She has served on various boards promoting music in the Triangle area and hosts the Little Lake Hill House Concert Series.
+Bett has served on the board of OBLHS since 1999, both as special events coordinator and as president from 2004–2014.
+In 2020 she again accepted the position of Board president.
+Originally from Durham, NC, she has resided in Raleigh since 1970.
+She taught guitar at NC State University for 29 years and since 1979 has maintained a private studio for teaching guitar, banjo, mandolin, ukulele, composition, keyboard and performance.
+She also writes, records and performs original music.
+One song about the Cape Hatteras Lighthouse (If a Lighthouse Could Speak) led her to join OBLHS.
+Sharing the history of all of NC’s towers through stories and songs has become a passion and has taken Bett across the country.

 Co-Founder & Secretary